 Pursuant to the DGCL and the Company's by-laws, each member of the Board presently holds office until the annual meeting of stockholders following the initial election or appointment of such director.
-Consequently, in the event that neither the Company Proposals nor the Insurgent Proposals are adopted, at the Company's forthcoming annual meeting of stockholders (the "Annual Meeting"), the time, date and place of which shall be determined by the Board at the conclusion of the instant proxy contest, stockholders will be entitled to vote on the re-election of all current Board members, including Mr. Cleary, who was appointed to the Board in December 1998.
+Consequently, in the event that neither the Company Proposals nor the Insurgent Proposals are adopted, at the Company's forthcoming annual meeting of stockholders to be held on [, 1999] (the "Annual Meeting"), stockholders will be entitled to vote on the re-election of all current Board members, including Mr. Cleary, who was appointed to the Board in December 1998.
 An election of directors is still required by Delaware law to be held at the Annual Meeting, and holders of Stock will once again be entitled to vote as to the composition of the Board at such annual meeting.
 The Company has no plans to appoint candidates to fill the two current vacancies on the Board any time in the near future, nor to nominate candidates for election by stockholders at the Annual Meeting.
-Any stockholder may nominate one or more candidates at the Annual Meeting.